Published July 8, 2020

-If you don’t want to invest too heavily in the technological platform to facilitate your virtual event before actually hosting one, you can pull most of this off with free or low-cost programs.
+If you don’t want to invest too heavily in the technological platform to host a virtual event, you can pull most of this off with free or low-cost programs.
 A combination of Zoom, Houseparty, Slack, and LinkedIn can accomplish most of these goals.
-Bonus points for a Netflix watch party!

 Follow up and follow through.

 What is the goal or marketing strategy of your event?
 Is it a virtual trade show designed for lead generation?
 Is it a company-wide meeting designed to build company culture and disseminate new information?
 Is it a strategic planning session for your top-level executives?

 No matter what the goal is, follow-up is key to pushing that agenda forward.